smastrorocco/terraposh/README.md

 [switch]$Explicit         # Used to bypass automatic sequencing of init, workspace, <command> and will instead just run the provided command only
-[string]$Version          # The version of Terraform to run, will automatically be downloaded if not already vendored [switch]$CreateHardLink   # If present, Terraposh will automatically create a HardLink to the Terraform vendored binary
+[string]$Version          # The version of Terraform to run, will automatically be downloaded if not already vendored [switch]$CreateHardLink   # If present, Terraposh will automatically create a HardLink to the Terraform vendored binary [switch]$SkipWorkspace    # If present, Terraposh will skip the creation of a Terraform workspace during the init, plan, apply, and destroy process
 ```

 ### `terraposh` or `Invoke-Terraposh`